sofferjacob/jslk/README.md

-# Just a Learning Kernel
+# JSLK
-This is just a simple kernel I am writing over the summer with the objective of learning a bit more on how OS's work and to also improve my coding skills.
+This is just a simple kernel I am writing with the objective of learning a bit more on how OS's work and to also improve my coding skills.

 # Objectives
 I hope to at least get the kernel to do the following: